What is chronic absence?

 Student’s Total Days of Membership*

 Chronic absence is defined as missing 10 percent or greater of the total number of days enrolled during the school year for any reason.
-It includes both excused, unexcused, out-of-school suspensions, and in-school suspensions that last more than one-half of the school day.
+It includes excused, unexcused, disciplinary absences and mental health wellness days.
 For example, a student who has been enrolled for the first 30 school days at the beginning of the school year and has been absent three of those days is chronically absent.

 Chronic Absence vs. Truancy